yao-eastside/reading-list-for-programming/README.md

-# reading-list-for-programming
+# reading list for programming

-* Simple, correct, fast: in that order https://drewdevault.com/2018/07/09/Simple-correct-fast.html
+* Simple, correct, fast: in that order. [https://drewdevault.com/2018/07/09/Simple-correct-fast.html]